auca/com.341/Homework.md

 4. Prepare for the midterm quiz next week by reading Chapter 1-4 in Operating System Concepts, 10th Edition by Abraham Silberschatz.

 ## Week 11–14

-1. Finish Practice 2, 3.
+1. Finish Practice 2

+2. Start and finish the course project.

-2. Rewrite `ls` and `pwd`, `touch`, `mkdir`.
+3. Rewrite `ls` and `pwd`, `touch`, `mkdir`.

-3. Prepare for the final quiz next week by reading Chapter 1-5, 9-10, 13 in Operating System Concepts, 10th Edition by Abraham Silberschatz.
+4. Prepare for the final quiz next week by reading Chapter 1-5, 9-10, 13 in Operating System Concepts, 10th Edition by Abraham Silberschatz.